All Episodes

 Same census report.

-James Newton, chief economic advisor to Commerce National Banks, that people are getting squeezed from every direction.
+James Newton, chief economic advisor to Commerce National Bank, said people are getting squeezed from every direction.

-I am among many who say very freely that it's beyond my comprehension how a majority of people in Ohio could vote for Obama.
+I am among many who say very freely that it's beyond my comprehension how a majority of people in Ohio could vote for Obama, given this, given the economic realities on the ground.

-Obama is cleaning up now in Ohio, and he's cleaning up in Virginia.
+And if you read the latest NBC, the latest polls out this week, Obama is cleaning up now in Ohio, and he's cleaning up in Virginia, and he's cleaning up in Florida.

 Obama's wiping the slate in these swing states.